-Endovenous laser ablation is a minimally invasive procedure performed in a physician’s office or clinic, for the treatment of varicose veins.
-A laser fiber is inserted through the skin and directly into the vein that is causing the bulgy, unattractive, and often painful varicose veins.
+Endovenous laser ablation (also called EVLT for endovenous laser treatment) is a minimally invasive procedure performed in a physician’s office or clinic, for the treatment of varicose veins.
+During an endovenous ablation procedures, your doctor inserts a laser fiber through the skin and directly into the varicose vein.
 The laser heats the lining within the vein, damaging it and causing it to collapse, shrink, and eventually disappear.
+Because these veins are superficial, they are not necessary for the transfer of blood to the heart.
 This technique typically is used to treat the large varicose veins in the legs and takes less than 30 minutes to perform.

-There are many reasons why patients may want to consider treating their veins using endovenous lasers.
+There are many reasons patients consider treating their veins using endovenous lasers.
 This treatment provides:

 - A reduced chance of developing stasis ulcers